osu-itis/ansible-scriptbox/README.md

 ### Install a Specific Language Environment on a Specific Host

+By default, this playbook will install all language environments (python, ruby, perl) on all hosts.
+You can choose specific environments to install on specific hosts using the `-l` and `-t` flags.

 * Use the `-l` flag to specify the target host.
 If not defined, the playbook will run on all hosts in the inventory file.
 * Use the `-t` flag to specify the environment to install.
-Supported values are: `perl`
+Supported values are: `perl`, `ruby`, `python`

 ```
 $ ansible-playbook -i inventory/stage site.yml -l targethost.someplace.edu -t perl